COAS hails army’s befitting response to Indian fire

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Chief of the Army Staff General Qamar Javed Bajwa visited the Northern Light Infantryman (NLI) Battalion along the Line of Control (LoC) on Saturday and commended the soldiers for their morale and operational readiness.
+RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa visited Northern Light Infantryman (NLI) Battalion along the LoC on Saturday and commended the soldiers for their morale and operational readiness.

-According to a press release of the Inter-Services Public Relations (ISPR), the army chief hailed the state of operational readiness, high morale and motivation of the troops.

-RAWALPINDI: Chief of the Army Staff General Qamar Javed Bajwa visited the Northern Light Infantryman (NLI) Battalion along the Line of Control (LoC) on Saturday and commended the soldiers for their morale and operational readiness.
+RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa visited Northern Light Infantryman (NLI) Battalion along the LoC on Saturday and commended the soldiers for their morale and operational readiness.

-According to a press release of the Inter-Services Public Relations (ISPR), the army chief hailed the state of operational readiness, high morale and motivation of the troops.